Systemic Lupus Erythematosus (SLE)

 What is the classification of SLE?

 • Systemic lupus erythematous: It is also known as SLE.
-It can any organ or system of the body.
-In most people only skin and joints are affected but occasionally in some cases there wasinvolvement kidney, lungs, heart, blood vessels and brain.
+It can be any organ or system of the body.
+In most people only skin and joints are affected but occasionally in some cases there was involvement kidney, lungs, heart, blood vessels and brain.

 • Discoid lupus: It is known as chronic cutaneous lupus erythematosus, it is generally milder than SLE.
-It usually appears as a red scaly rash on sun exposed area such as face, scalp, arms, legs or trunk.
+It usually appears as a red scaly rash on sun-exposed areas such as the face, scalp, arms, legs or trunk.
 People who encounter discoid lupus have symptoms only on their skin.
-Only few cases of discoid lupus develop SLE.
+Only a few cases of discoid lupus develop SLE.

-• Subacute cutaneous lupus: It is milder form of lupus with symptoms of skin rash, sun sensitivity and joints pain.
+• Subacute cutaneous lupus: It is a milder form of lupus with symptoms of skin rash, sun sensitivity and joint pain.

 What are the causes of SLE?